Lenticular printing: Cheerios and Cracker Jack prizes

 Pictorial Productions/Vari-Vue produced small animated picture cards for Cheerios in the 1950s, of which founder Victor Anderson claimed to have produced 40 million.
-He also stated that the cards were originally stuck to the outside of the packaging and were only put inside the boxes after too many cards were stolen before the boxes reached the store shelves.
+He also stated that the cards were originally stuck to the outside of the packaging and were put inside the boxes only after too many cards were stolen before the boxes reached the store shelves.

 Many different lenticular "tilt cards" were produced as prizes in Cracker Jack boxes.
 These were first produced by Vari-Vue (1950s-1970s), later by Toppan Printing, Ltd. (1980s), and Optigraphics Corporation (1980s-1990s).

 Novelty toys

 In 1958 Victor Anderson patented an Ocular Toy: an eye glass mount with lenticular winking eyes.

 Lenticular images were used in many small and cheap plastic toys, often as gumball machine prizes.
-These include: miniature toy televisions with an animated lenticular screen, charms in the shape of animals with lenticular faces, "flicker rings", etcetera.
+These include: miniature toy televisions with an animated lenticular screen, charms in the shape of animals with lenticular faces, "flicker rings", etc.